 How Does Osseous Grafting Work?

-At Portal Cypress Family Dentistry, our periodontist may recommend an osseous grafting procedure to address the bony defects caused by periodontal disease.
+At Portal Cypress Dentistry, our periodontist may recommend an osseous grafting procedure to address the bony defects caused by periodontal disease.
 The procedure involves guided tissue regeneration by rebuilding the bone and supporting tissues that have lost.

 During the surgical procedure, we’ll thoroughly clean the roots of the affected teeth.
 Apart from this, we’ll prepare the bony defects and fill them with a suitable bone graft material.
 Our periodontist will then cover the bone graft by a special membrane and then suture the gums back into place.